defaultgnome/stdx/README.md

 # STDX

-My personal "Extend Standard" Zig library.
+My personal Standard "Extended" Zig Library.

+I take the liberty to break everything, you better just copy or fork the part you need.

 ## Install